apollographql/apollo-ios/docs/source/api/ApolloAPI/enums/InputValue.md

 public indirect enum InputValue
 ```

-Represents an input value to an argument on a `GraphQLField`'s `FieldArguments`.
+Represents an input value to an argument on a `Selection.Field`'s `Arguments`.

 - See: [GraphQLSpec - Input Values](http://spec.graphql.org/June2018/#sec-Input-Values)